Inouye165/React-Photo-App/README.md

 ### VS Code Configuration

 This project includes VS Code workspace settings (`.vscode/settings.json`) that disable CSS validation to prevent linting errors with Tailwind CSS directives.
 The `@tailwind`

+## Thumbnails

+- **Automatic thumbnail generation**: The backend generates thumbnails for every image in the `working` folder and serves them from `/thumbnails/<hash>.jpg` so the frontend can display fast previews without re-reading original files.
+- **HEIC/HEIF support and fallback**: Thumbnails are generated with `sharp` when possible.
+If `sharp`/libvips lacks HEIF/HEIC support, the server will attempt a fallback conversion using ImageMagick (the `magick` command) to create thumbnails.
+Install ImageMagick with HEIF delegates on your system to enable the fallback.